jmetzger/training-eclipse-gitlab-ci-cd/README.md

     - only do rebasing in your own "local" branch (NO ! collaborative branches)
     - never rebase, after push is done and branch is shared with others !

-## Back in time -> reset (commandline)

-  * e.g. git reset --hard HEAD~1
-  * attention: only use it, when changes are not published (remotely) yet.
-  * -> It is your command,  IN CASE your are telling yourself, omg, what's that, what did i do here, let me undo that

 ## Cancellation -> revert (commandline)